 COHMED leadership is comprised of federal, state and local agencies, and industry from the United States and Canada.
 COHMED leadership works cooperatively with other federal and state agencies, enforcement personnel, emergency planning managers, responders, academic institutions, interest groups and private industry.
 COHMED is committed to:

 - Fostering national uniformity in regulation and enforcement

 - Sharing information on hazardous materials transportation issues and delivery of services

 - Providing technical assistance, training and education to states and local governments to enhance existing programs and develop new ones to improve hazardous materials safety

-An annual COHMED Conference is held every spring to provide an opportunity to foster coordination, cooperation and communication between industry and federal, state and local agencies with regulatory and enforcement responsibility for the safe transportation of hazmat/DG.
+An annual COHMED Conference is held every winter (January/February) to provide an opportunity to foster coordination, cooperation and communication between industry and federal, state and local agencies with regulatory and enforcement responsibility for the safe transportation of hazmat/DG.
 Many jurisdictions send their hazardous materials specialists and/or instructors to the annual COHMED Conference to receive specialized training.